avinash311/sony-tv-remote/README.md

 The Sony TVs also send correct cross-origin resource sharing (CORS) headers, which allows this web page Javascript to send a POST message to the TV.

+2023: Added support for REST API JSON RPC commands.
+They can be manually entered as JSON strings in the REST API tab of the web page.

 ### Use as a web page

 This is the easiest way to use this tool.